maxbec/hassio-diyHue/README.md

 <p>Run <a href="https://diyhue.org">diyHue</a> as a Home Assistant Add-on</p>
 </div>

-## About
+## MOVED

-diyHue is now officially supporting the Homeassistant Addon i created.
+diyHue is now officially supporting the Homeassistant addon i created.
 You can now follow the offical Repo at

 https://github.com/diyhue/hassio-addon